AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 ### Brand Portal {#assets-brand-portal-6540}

-* Markenportal-Benutzer können beim Aktualisieren auf Adobe I/O auf AEM 6.5.4 (CQDOC-15655) keine Beitragsordnerelemente in AEM Assets veröffentlichen.

-   Dieses Problem wird mit dem nächsten Service Pack für AEM 6.5.5 behoben.

-   Zur sofortigen Fehlerbehebung unter AEM 6.5.4 wird empfohlen, [den Hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) herunterzuladen und auf Ihrer Autoreninstanz zu installieren.
+* Brand Portal users are not able to publish contribution folder assets to [!DNL Assets] on upgrading to Adobe I/O on Experience Manager 6.5.4 (CQDOC-15655).
+For an immediate fix on Experience Manager 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.

-* Dropdown-Werte für Metadaten-Schema sind in den Asset-Eigenschaften nicht sichtbar (CQ-4283287).
+* Popup-Schemas für Metadaten sind in den Asset-Eigenschaften nicht sichtbar (CQ-4283287).

 * Das Metadaten-Unterschema zeigt keine Registerkarten basierend auf dem MIME-Typ in den Asset-Eigenschaften an (CQ-4283288).